ehannell/INFO664-01-Final-Project/README.md

 1. Open the [final_project_bar_chart.py](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/final_project_bar_chart.py) that you downloaded in step one for PROJECT MAP.
 2. Change the row 4 file directory to the location where you saved the dataset created in step 3 for the PROJECT MAP recreation.
 3. Run the **final_project_bar_chart.py** script.
 4. If executed correctly, a bar chart should show up on the screen.
 Download this to the project file directory.
-The bar chart should look like the one below:
+The bar chart should look like this one:

 ![](https://github.com/ehannell/INFO664-01-Final-Project/blob/master/bar_chart.png)

 **Method/Work Process:**
 1. Airbnb data was collected from Kaggle.com, and the planned construction data was derived from NYC Department of Building's Active Major Construction.
 Both CSV-files are attached in the Github repository.
 2. The Pandas software library was used for data analysis and manipulation in Python.
 Two Pandas data frames were created, holding the Airbnb and construction data respectively.